osrf/gazebo_user_guide/src/modifying_style.md

 ### Member Function

-Each function within a class must have the following doxygen comments.
+Functions within a class are preceeded by [Doxygen](http://www.doxygen.org) comments of the following form:

 \verbatim
 /// \brief A brief description of the function